 Criminology & Criminal Justice

-The main objective of this module is to introduce you to the key issues and debates in understanding crime and its control in contemporary societies.
-It provides an overview of the English criminal justice system and compares it to global perspectives on crime control (the comparative focus is on the criminal justice systems of Western Europe and North America).
+This module will introduce you to the key issues and debates in understanding crime and its control in contemporary societies.
+It provides an overview of the English criminal justice system and compares it to global perspectives on crime control.
 The criminal justice system will be analysed through studies of surveillance, policing, and sentencing.
 The module includes advanced study of key national and international law and policy developments relating to areas such as policing and crime prevention, youth justice, and corporate crime.
 It aims to give you an interactive experience of the English criminal justice system with planned visits to a high security prison, museums and a case hearing at a court.

 Many of our students get credit for the summer modules taken at King’s.
 You should approach your home university before applying as it is up to them to apply the credit to your degree programme.
 We would recommend a three week module would be equivalent to 3-4 US credits or 7.5 ECTS.